- Search The Registry

 - My Account

-*November 3rd is National Journalism Day, so on this date, we celebrate the first publication of the California Eagle from 1879, it was one of the oldest Black-owned newspapers in America.
+*November 3rd is National Journalism Day, so on this date, we celebrate the first publication of the California Eagle from 1879, one of the oldest Black-owned newspapers in America.

-John James Neimore founded the newspaper as The Owl that year to serve new arrivals to Los Angeles during the Great Migration, when millions of African Americans left the Deep South.
-The paper offered information on employment and housing opportunities as well as news stories geared towards the newly arrived migrant population.
+John James Neimore founded the newspaper The Owl that year to serve new arrivals to Los Angeles during the Great Migration when millions of African Americans left the Deep South.
+The paper offered information on employment and housing opportunities and news stories geared toward the newly arrived migrant population.
 After Neimore's death in 1912, Charlotta Bass bought the paper and renamed it California Eagle.
 Her husband, J.B.
-Bass,was editor until his death in 1934
+Bass, was editor until his death in 1934

-He was appointed in 1963 as Superior Court of California judge.
-In 1963, Miller sold the paper to fourteen local investors in order to accept his appointment as judge.
+He was appointed in 1963 as a Superior Court of California judge.
+In 1963, Miller sold the paper to fourteen local investors to accept his appointment as a judge.
 The California Eagle initially increased circulation from 3,000 to 21,000.
-But within six months the paper had to close; on January 7, 1964, the California Eagle ceased publication after 85 years.
+But within six months, the paper had to close; on January 7, 1964, the California Eagle ceased publication after 85 years.